elliotherriman/calico/documentation/getting started.md

 Calico was designed to ensure you could spend as little time programming as necessary.
 For the most part, you can copy and paste in lines of code, or tweak existing lines, and that'll serve you perfectly.

-If you try to load up your project and something breaks, there might be an error in your Javascript.
-If you open up the developer console (through your browser or Catmint), it will show you what went wrong.
-Then you can Google the error, or message me, or figure it out yourself.
-But I promise you, you can do this.
+Worst case scenario, your project just might not load if you try to open it.
+But if you open up the developer console (through your browser or Catmint), it'll show you what went wrong.
+Then you can Google the error, or message me, or just tweak things until they work again.

 Okay, are we ready to go?